 We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges.
+Children with disabilities are more likely to be abused than their peers.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - The potential for pupils with SEN, disabilities or certain health conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - the potential for pupils with SEN, disabilities or certain health conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs - communication barriers and difficulties in managing or reporting these challenges - cognitive understanding such as being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in school or the consequences of doing so

 We offer extra pastoral support for these pupils from members of the Inclusion Team.
-Any abuse involving pupils with SEND involves both the DSL (or deputy) and the SENCO.
+Any abuse involving pupils with SEND involves both the DSL (or deputy DSL) and the SENCO.